- Brand name

 - stand up slowly to help your body get used to the change in position and blood pressure

 - if you feel dizzy, sit or lie down until you feel better

 - if you feel faint, breathe deeply and bend forward with your head between your knees

 - take extra care when exercising, driving or standing for long periods, especially in hot weather.
 Drink plenty of fluids, especially if you sweat a lot.

 If you are being treated for diabetes, make sure you check your blood sugar regularly and report any problems to your doctor.

 METROL may change how well your diabetes is controlled.
-It may also prevent some of the warning signs of low blood sugar, such as fast heart beat, and may make low blood sugar last longer.
-The dose of your diabetes medicines may need to be changed.
+It may also cover up some of the symptoms of low blood sugar (hypoglycaemia).
+METROL may increase the time your body takes to recover from low blood sugar.
+The dose of your diabetes medicines, including insulin, may need to be changed.